rdzman/test/README.md

 of MATPOWER you are installing.
 There were some changes with the move to GitHub after version 6.0.

-1. Get a copy of MATPOWER as described above.
+1.  **Get a copy of MATPOWER** as described above.
 Clone the repository or download and extract the zip file of the MATPOWER distribution and place the resulting directory in the location of your choice.
     We will use `<MATPOWER>` to denote the path to this directory.
     The files in `<MATPOWER>` should not need to be modified, so it is recommended that they be kept separate from your own code.

+2.  **Run the installer.**
-2. Open MATLAB or Octave and change to the `<MATPOWER>` directory.
+    - Open MATLAB or Octave and change to the `<MATPOWER>` directory.
-    Type `install_matpower` and follow the directions to add the add the required directories to your MATLAB or Octave path.
+    - Type `install_matpower` and follow the directions to add the required directories to your MATLAB or Octave path.

-3. That's it.
-There is no step 3.
-Unless, you chose not to run the test suite in step 2, in which case, you can type `test_matpower` to run the test suite and verify that MATPOWER is properly installed and functioning.
+3.  **That's it.** There is no step 3.
+    - Unless, you chose not to run the test suite in step 2, in which case, you can type `test_matpower` to run it now and verify that MATPOWER is installed and functioning properly.

 Running MATPOWER
 ----------------